white-by/DuckManagementSystem/README.md

 This project is the final assignment of my Java course in the second year of college.

-A management system related to the school curriculum that is not separated from the front and back full name：Sun Yat-sen Management System
+A management system related to the school curriculum that is not separated from the front and back duckManagementSystem full name：Sun Yat-sen Management System

 ## Tech stack